 Also, you must remove the excess stain from the surface after you apply it.
 If you apply too many of it, you must wipe most of it, leading to wastage.

-How Many Coats For Different Types of Wood Stain?
+How Many Coats For Different Wood Stain Types?

-The number of coats for different types of wood stains is listed below.
+The number of coats for different wood stain types is listed below.

 Gel Stain

-You need 2 coats of gel stain because it doesn’t penetrate the wood.
-Instead, it stays on the surface.
+You need two (2) gel stain coats as the stain doesn’t penetrate the wood, but stays over the top layer.
 Since there is no penetration, you need fewer coats to completely cover and seal the material.

 Semi-Transparent Stain

-You need one (1) coat of semi-transparent stain.
-This is because the second coat won’t penetrate and as such will make the finish blotchy.
+You need one (1) semi-transparent stain coat because the second coat won’t penetrate and can create a blotchy finish.

 Varnish Stain